justinlarson/web-app-hacking-workshop-solutions/AccessControlSolutions.md

 ## Get rid of all 5-star customer feedback.
 Delete five-stars from the adminstration page

-## Post some feedback in another users name.
+## Post some feedback or review in another users name.
+### for review
-*Intercept a review request http://localhost:3000/rest/product/23/reviews *Modify json with different users email `{"message":"Fake Review","author":"morty@juice-sh.op"}` *The score-board check isn't working*
+* Intercept a review request http://localhost:3000/rest/product/23/reviews
+* Modify json with different users email `{"message":"Fake Review","author":"morty@juice-sh.op"}`
+### for feedback

+Either edit input in the dom or intercept from `/api/Feedbacks/` with burp and change the `UserId`

 ## Change the href of the link within the O-Saft product description into http://kimminich.de.